jibuji/sortable-nanoid-ts/README.md

 # Sortable NanoID

-A customizable, time-based, sortable ID generator that combines timestamps with random strings.
-Perfect for distributed systems where chronological ordering is important.
+A customizable, time-based, sortable ID generator that combines timestamps with chronological counters.
+Perfect for distributed systems where chronological ordering and high-frequency ID generation are important.

 ## Features

 - ⚡ **Time-based Sorting**: Generated IDs are naturally sortable by creation time
+- 🎯 **Configurable Generation Rate**: Set maximum generation rate from 10/nanosecond to 1/second
-- 🔧 **Highly Configurable**: Customize alphabet, length, timestamp precision, and more
+- 🔧 **Highly Customizable**: Configure alphabet, length, timestamp precision, and more
-- 🌍 **Time Range Control**: Set start/end dates to optimize ID length for your needs
-- 🔄 **Collision Handling**: Guarantees unique IDs even when generated in the same timestamp
+- 🌍 **200-Year Range**: Built-in support for 200 years from start date
+- 🔄 **Chronological Counter**: Ensures uniqueness and sortability even at high generation rates
 - 🔒 **Secure**: Uses cryptographically secure random number generation
-- 📊 **Decodable**: Extract timestamp information from generated IDs
+- 📊 **Decodable**: Extract timestamp and counter information from generated IDs

 ## Installation